tomasanthony/CourseProject/README.md

 Once the classifications are made, the text is written to a file, named after the entity classification it belongs to.

+This mirrors ExpertSearch's previous structure - however, the new BERT text files have not yet fully replaced the ExpertSearch text files in the data directory.

 In order to execute named entity recognition (NER) with the BERT classification model:

 ## Install requirements